MrRobz/my-little-tech-life-blog/_posts/2020-05-30-hooking-up-empress-blog-with-netlify-cms.md

 If you left your site registration open, or for return visits after confirming an email invitation, access your site's CMS at `yoursite.com/admin/`.

-After logging-in to admin page, you should see a screen similar to 👇.
+After logging-in to the admin page, you should see a screen similar to 👇.

 ![netlify cms dashboard screenshot](/assets/uploads/screenshot-2020-05-30-at-8.35.18-pm.png)

 ## Start publishing

 It's time to create your first blog post.
-Click on `New Blog` button and start adding title, image and other properties right from the handy interface.
+Click on `New Blog` button and start adding the title, image and other properties right from the handy interface.
 When you click Publish, a new commit will be created in your GitHub repo with this format `Create Blog “year-month-date-title”`.

-Then Netlify will detect that there was a commit in your repo, and will start rebuilding your project.
+Then Netlify will detect that there was a commit in your repo and will start rebuilding your project.
 When your project is deployed you'll be able to see the post you created.

-**Note:** to add tags or authors, click on the respective collection name from side menu and click on the `New` button.
+**Note:** to add tags or authors, click on the respective collection name from the side menu and click on the `New` button.

 ### [](https://www.netlifycms.org/docs/gatsby/#cleanup)Cleanup